codelation/omniauth-simple-in-out/README.md

 ```

 ## Usage
 To integrate with your existing OmniAuth setup you will need to do the following depending on your situation.
+Read the OmniAuth docs for detailed instructions: https://github.com/intridea/omniauth

 ### Rails
 If you are using OmniAuth by itself then you will need a `config/initializers/omniauth.rb` file with contents similar to the following: